sebastienvercammen/BetterLife/README.md

 # BetterLife
 A userscript to improve the quality of your life.
 (Originally started as a joke for the 1st of April 2016)

-The userscript modifies several websites so you can focus on doing what's important without getting distracted.
+The userscript modifies several websites so you can focus on doing what's important.
+No more distractions.

 ## Table of contents
 - [Requirements](#requirements)